kjac/FormEditor/Tutorials/Approval.md

 # Tutorial: Introduction to approval

 This tutorial demonstrates how you can put the approval system in Form Editor to use.

-We'll create a comment section for an article and use the approval system to let the editors moderate the comments.
+We'll create a comment section for an article, and use the approval system to let the editors moderate the comments.
+Since it's all built into Form Editor, you won't have to write a single line of custom code to make this happen.

+Let's get to it, shall we?

 ## Setting up